BLUE HORIZON 1261

 "Aye, sir.
 How's Jiro?"

-"He's still getting poked and probed.
+"He's presently getting poked and probed.
 I just hope he's strong enough for all that.
-Hopefully they'll find out what's wrong with him so he can be treated properly.
+I’m hoping they'll find out what's wrong with him so he can be treated properly.
 In fact, I should be getting in there.
 Change of plan.
 Do me a favor and talk to Jasper for me before you leave.
 You can tell him what all you've done trying to find the necessary part so he won't duplicate your efforts."

 "Sure thing, Merlin."

 "I'll talk to you later, Jerad."